 Field sanitation is very necessary.
-It is required before and after harvesting.
+It is a before and after harvesting practice.

-1. Up to 40% or more than the 40% loss in potato yield (potato tubers) can be caused by the disease.
+1. Up to 40% or more than the 40% loss in potato yield (potato tubers).
+So it is a very harmful disease.

 2. The casual organism (Alternaria species) produces: 1.
 Production of melanin in spore.
 2. Production of host-specific toxins in the case of pathogenic species.